 Membership of the ERF delivers a unique set of benefits:

-- Effective engagement – ERF members can contribute to shaping the rules and procedures used by the EU’s institutions to determine how regulatory decisions are made.
+- Thought Leadership – ERF members can contribute to shaping the rules and procedures used by the EU’s institutions to determine how regulatory decisions are made.
 This helps ensure that decisions are based on evidence (particularly science); that decision-makers are properly informed about costs and benefits, and have access to a wide range of views; and that policy-makers can learn from experience.

 - Institutional dialogue – ERF members are regularly involved in formal and informal dialogue with senior officials and experts who work in EU institutions.